lovelle/jquery-chat/README.md

 	* Socket.io v(0.9.x) // TODO: update to socket.io v1.0
 	* Webserver (Apache, IIS, Nginx, Lighttpd, etc)

-**Note:**: Remember to clone the project behind a webserver, if you want to execute local file index.html it wont work.
+**Note:** Remember to clone the project behind a webserver, if you want to execute local file index.html it wont work.

 Features